Incident management process, to transform crises into opportunities for continuous improvement

 From a blocked printer output to an application out of order, there are many incidents, more or less critical, that your IT system experiences.
-Hence the importance of implementing an incident management process.
+Hence the importance of putting in place an effective incident management process.

 But how can you ensure that your incident management procedure is effective?
-What resolution stages should you define, and how should you determine the roles of each person in your process?
-Is it possible to provide a satisfactory solution for the user, in line with your SLA (Service Level Agreement), and within reasonable timescales?
+What resolution stages should be defined?
+Is it possible to provide a satisfactory solution for the user, in line with your SLA, and within reasonable timescales?

-To help you achieve greater efficiency and consistency, Appvizer explains the principles and stages of the ITIL framework in this article, and reminds you of the benefits to be gained from this method of working.
+To help you achieve greater efficiency and consistency, Appvizer explains in this article the principles and steps to follow, based on the ITIL framework, and outlines the benefits to be gained from this working method.

 What is IT incident management?

-Most IT incidents are managed in accordance with the Information Technology Infrastructure Library( ITIL) standard.
+Most IT incidents are managed in accordance with the ITIL (Information Technology Infrastructure Library) standard.

-A project developed in the 1980s by the British Office of Government Commerce, ITIL is a set of documents listing the best practices to be applied in the management of IT services on a broad basis.
-The aim is to provide methodological support for professionals, with the intention of continuous improvement.
+This project, developed in the 1980s by the British Office of Government Commerce, is a set of documents listing the best practices to be applied in the management of IT services on a broad scale.
+The aim is to provide methodological support for professionals, with a view to continuous improvement.

 The ITIL process covers a number of themes (organisation of the information system, configuration management, change management, etc.), including incident management, which is specified as follows: